babylonhealth/ios-playbook/Cookbook/Technical-Documents/CRP-Bot.md

   - or it's a real board (but which is not using the official JIRA issue templates so is not compatible with the bot), in which case the release manager is supposed to create the JIRA versions and update the Fix Version on those tickets manually
 * errors about API timeouts
   – these are reported as `Error setting FixedVersion for <ticket> - ⚠️ [ThrowError.URLError: The operation could not be completed.
 (NSURLErrorDomain error -1001.)]`
-  - those are instances of the JIRA API limitation described in the previous paragraph, when JIRA happen to not reply to some ouf our API requests and make us timeout on them
+  - those are instances of the JIRA API limitation described in the previous paragraph, when JIRA happens not to reply to some ouf our API requests and times out
   - most often times the request will have been processed by JIRA and the "Fix Version" field would already be correct – it just didn't send the success HTTP response back – so there's nothing to be done; but on occasion the request might not have been processed by JIRA at all, in which case the release manager should update the field manually for those tickets